-Under the bill, "restricted information" means any information about an individual, other than personal information, that, alone or in combination with other information, including personal information, can be used to distinguish or trace the individual's identity or that is linked or linkable to an individual, if the information is not encrypted, redacted, or altered by any method or technology to make it unreadable, and the breach of which is likely to result in a material risk of identity theft or other fraud to person or property. ("Encrypted," "individual," and "redacted" have the same meanings as in the Consumer Protection Law.)3
+Under the bill, "restricted information" means any information about an individual, other than personal information, that can be used to distinguish or trace the individual's identity or that is linked or linkable to an individual, if the information is not encrypted, redacted, or altered by any method or technology to make it unreadable. ("Encrypted" and "redacted" have the same meanings as in the Consumer Protection Law.)

-For example, if an unencrypted database contained only an individual's residence address, birthdate, and driver's license number, that information would not be considered personal information under the bill because it did not include the person's name, but it could be considered restricted information it would be possible to identify the person based on the information, and a court could determine that the breach of that data would likely constitute a material risk of identity theft or fraud.
+For example, if an unencrypted database contained only an individual's residence address, birthdate, and driver's license number, that information would not be considered personal information under the bill because it did not include the person's name, but it probably would be considered restricted information because it would be possible to identify the person based on the information.